webNeat/focus/story/2-create-system-tray/README.md

 - [Hiding the window from the frontend](#hiding-the-window-from-the-frontend)
 - [Show the window with a global shortcut](#show-the-window-with-a-global-shortcut)

-# Why is it slow? it's just a text input right?
+# Why is it slow? it's just a text input, right?

 From my understanding of [Tauri's process model](https://tauri.studio/v1/guides/architecture/process-model), when I hit the shortcut, the following happens:

 - A core process is created.
 This is the process that runs the Rust code.
 - A webview process is created by the core process.
 This is the once running the frontend code.

-You can think of a webview like a mini browser that has everything needed to show a web page and handle interactions on it (parsing HTML, applying CSS, executing Javascript, ... ).
+You can think of a webview as a mini-browser that has everything needed to show a web page and handle interactions on it (parsing HTML, applying CSS, executing Javascript, ... ).
 Plus it can communicate with the core process to run Rust code.

 This explains why it takes time the start it (like it takes time to open Chrome or VSCode).

-# How to make it open faster ?
+# How to make it open faster?

-My idea is to open to the app once and keep it running in the background, so that when the shortcut is hit, we only show the window which should be faster then creating it from scratch.
-One way to do that is to add the app to the system tray (the section that has the small icons on the tasksbar.
+My idea is to open the app once and keep it running in the background so that when the shortcut is hit, we only show the window which should be faster than creating it from scratch.
+One way to do that is to add the app to the system tray (the section that has the small icons on the taskbar.
 You know the one that you close an app but still find its icon there telling you "I am still alive!").

 # Adding the application to the system tray

-By following [the documentation](https://tauri.studio/v1/guides/features/system-tray), first we need to specify the icon of our app on the system tray using the `tauri.conf.json` file, let's use the already existing Tauri icon (I may need to design a custom icon for this application, but not a priority for now).
+By following [the documentation](https://tauri.studio/v1/guides/features/system-tray), first, we need to specify the icon of our app on the system tray using the `tauri.conf.json` file, let's use the already existing Tauri icon (I may need to design a custom icon for this application, but not a priority for now).

 ```json
 {